Pylonet/pylonet.github.io/_writeups/2024/thehackerlabs/Academy.md

 <img src="/assets/images/thl/academy/icon.jpg" alt="" width="40%">

 # Introduction
-Academy is an easy machine where enumerating a wordpress with wpscan we can get a user and brute force him to get his password where we can access the admin panel where there is a file manager plugin where we can upload a .php with a reverse shell and get access to the system as www-data.
-In the system runs a cron job where we can abuse it and get root.
+Academy is an easy machine where enumerating a `wordpress` with `wpscan` we can get a user and `brute force` him to get his password where we can access the admin panel where there is a file manager plugin where we can upload a `.php` with a reverse shell and get access to the system as `www-data`.
+In the system runs a `cron job` where we can abuse it and get root.

 # Enumeration